 Back in the GOP primary race between then-incumbent state Sen. Dennis Nolan and Elizabeth Halseth, Halseth came into possession of a recorded phone message that Nolan had left for the sister of a rape victim, urging her to change her story.
 And Halseth made the tape public via her campaign website and used it in a campaign radio ad.

 Now, it would appear this matter was also of a personal nature completely unrelated to Sen. Nolan’s official duties as an elected official.
-Which is exactly the point made by “Face to Face” host Jon Ralston when he had both Nolan and Halseth on his program
+Which is exactly the point made by “Face to Face” host Jon Ralston when he had both Nolan and Halseth on his program.
+Ralston specifically asked Halseth why this issue was relevant in the campaign.

 “Listen, it was bad judgment to do what he did,” Halseth eventually replied.